diequies/100daysofdata/README.md

 ---

+### **Day 133 of #100DaysOfData Challenge**

+Most important of the day was the *Omdena* mid-term meeting, it marks the project possibilities for the next weeks and also updates the stakeholders with the progress.
+Also, I tryied to progress a bit on *GCP* specialization.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+We presented to *CeretAI* the project progress towards their requirements.
+In summary we will be able to meet the deliverable of an end to end race classification model, from video input to dashboard with statistics.
+The doubt comes when we speak of accuracy, it is still not clear if we will meet the 80% of average accuracy.
+2. **Course**: [Data Engineering, Big Data, and Machine Learning on GCP Specialization](https://www.coursera.org/specializations/gcp-data-machine-learning?).
+Not a big progress, I got introduced to *BigQuery* on google platform.
+I need to make a big push forwards on this specialization to understand the whole Data Engineering role.

+---

 ### **Day 132 of #100DaysOfData Challenge**

 Not the most useful day for data science, I had too many external things to do.
 But anyway, I started a new specialization about *Google Cloud Platform* and progress a bit on *Omdena* project.